 (1) Roles of the Board of Directors

-(2) Composition of the Board of Directors
+(2) Basic principles regarding the composition of the Board of Directors

-In light of the importance of the functions of external directors in corporate governance, as a general rule, at least one third of the directors on the Board of Directors are independent external directors.
-The Board of Directors establishes and discloses Independence Standards of Independent Directors.
+In light of the importance of the role of independent external directors in corporate governance, we have established a principle that, at least one-third of the directors on the Board of Directors should be independent external directors.The Company has established and disclosed Independence Standards of Independent Directors.
+In principle, all statutory committees are chaired by external directors.

-• 16 Board of Directors meetings were convened during the period July 1, 2021 through June 30, 2022.
-There were only two occasions on which one director was absent.
+• 16 Board of Directors meetings were convened during the period July 1, 2023 through June 30, 2024.

 (4) Deliberations by the Board of Directors